DeadPackets/Phishing_Catcher.js/README.md

 # Phishing_Catcher.js
 A JS/HTML port of phising_catcher by x0rz.
+With a few twists, of course.